ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 - The hostname prefix must end with a lowercase alphabetic or numeric character.
 - The maximum length of the hostname prefix is 10 characters.

-#### Network diagram
+#### Configure hostnames individually
 {: #cr_addingclusters-network-diagram}

-You can customize the hostnames prefix individually by selecting **Configure hostnames individually**.
-It must meet the following requirements:
+You can customize the hostnames prefix individually by toggling the switch on.

+The hostname prefix must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * No consecutive dash characters are allowed.
 * The hostname prefix must start with a lowercase alphabetic character.